NVIDIA/nvmath-python/docs/sphinx/bindings/index.rst

 .. warning:: All Python bindings documented in this section are *experimental* and subject to future changes.
 Use it at your own risk.

 Low-level Python bindings for C APIs from NVIDIA Math Libraries are exposed under the corresponding modules in :mod:`nvmath.bindings`.
-To access the Python bindings, use the modules for the corrsponding libraries.
+To access the Python bindings, use the modules for the corresponding libraries.
 Under the hood, nvmath-python handles the run-time linking to the libraries for you lazily.

 The currently supported libraries along with the corresponding module names are listed as follows: